Messaging and AutomationUpdatedPosted:

 Most 500px users are familiar with “Plus” and “Awesome” accounts.
 They are mentioned frequently in emails and calls to action to upgrade are all over the site.
 So when an email shows up offering a discount, there is a foundation of knowledge in place.

-The important parts of this email – “15% off” and “Upgrade Now” – contrast nicely with the white background.
+The important parts of this product promotional email sample – “15% off” and “Upgrade Now” – contrast nicely with the white background.
 Users will know exactly what to do.

-The copy in this email is all about giving, not getting.
+The copy in this promotional email is all about giving, not getting.

 Special offers are often seasonal and CrashPlan did something interesting with this holiday email.
 If you give CrashPlan to someone else, you get two free months for yourself.
 This is useful to people are the holidays and the added incentive makes it an especially useful email.

 This special offer is framed liked a transactional email.
-The subject line – “You have a special offer from eBay” – sounds more like a notification than a special offer.
+The subject line – “You have a special offer from eBay” – sounds more like a casual notification than a promotional email campaign.

 The offer itself is sold by the items you could have, if only you had PayPal Credit.
 This is a perfect example of benefits over features.

 It’s not surprising to see a great email from Starbucks.
-They send some of the best promotional email out there.
+They send some of the best promotional emails out there (Also, see their newest welcome email).

 Avoid the gray area of email marketing.
 You know, that space where you aren’t really sure if the email you’re sending will end up in the inbox or a spam folder.
 Sale emails can be dangerous.
 Send them only to people who have explicitly requested them and consistently engage with your emails.